Lymphoma Cancer

 • Asthma attacks

 To diagnose lymphoma, doctors order a series of blood tests.
-However, biopsy results from lymphoma nodes are the most important factor in the diagnosis of lymphoma.
-If lymphoma cells are found in tissue samples taken from the lymphoma nodes, then lymphoma is diagnosed.
+However, the most important diagnostic tool is a biopsy of the lymph nodes.
+If lymphoma cells are detected in the tissue samples taken from the lymph nodes, a diagnosis of lymphoma is confirmed.

-It is also necessary to know the stage of the disease.
-Bone marrow biopsy and radiological examinations are used for this.
-During this investigation, it is very important to find out whether other organs are involved.
+It is also necessary to determine the stage of the disease.
+For this, bone marrow biopsy and radiological tests are used.
+It is crucial to understand whether the disease has spread to other organs during this examination.

-Patients who have been diagnosed with lymphoma as a result of a biopsy should undergo a PET/CT scan to understand in which part of the body the cancer is active.
+Patients diagnosed with lymphoma via biopsy should undergo a PET/CT scan to determine which part of the body the cancer is active in.
 To perform a PET scan, a substance containing glucose is injected.
-Because cancer cells consume sugar and produce a lot of energy, they glow on a PET scan and give away their location.
+Since cancer cells consume sugar to produce a large amount of energy, they light up in the PET scan, indicating their location.

-Determining the stage of lymph cancer patients is essential for the planning of treatment.
-The Ann Arbor staging system is used to determine the stages.
-During the examination, both the symptoms experienced by the patient and the results of biochemical analysis are taken into account.
+Determining the stage of lymphoma is essential for planning treatment.
+The Ann Arbor staging system is used to identify the stage, considering both the patient's symptoms and biochemical analysis results.

 Genetic Tests